Skip to main content

 TLDR

-Playground charges $2 per enrolled child per month.
+Playground childcare software pricing is $2 per enrolled child per month.
 A center with 30 children pays $60/month; 50 children pays $100/month.
 Pricing is published on their website, which matters for directors planning budgets without a sales call.

 Both platforms support monthly billing, but Procare pushes toward annual agreements.